unlock-protocol/unlock/unlock-protocol-com/blog/dynamic-nft.md

 [Tales of Elatora](https://talesofelatora.com/) is a game where players need an avatar to play.
 The Avatars are non-fungible tokens using the Unlock protocol contract.
 There are two factions: the Buntai and the Gundan.

 Players also need weapons to play.
-Weapons are also NFT but a Buntai avatar can only use a Buntai weapon and a Gundan avatar can only use a Gundan weapon.
+Weapons are also NFTs, and a Buntai avatar can only use a Buntai weapon and a Gundan avatar can only use a Gundan weapon.
 Anyone who buys an avatar automatically receives a matching weapon, as you can see on [this transaction](https://etherscan.io/tx/0x0f61fd3cdfb520804f59bc5de2ab70c131313a55d3e692bbec4c2a66777e03b7) for example.

 ![2 NFT](/images/blog/dynamic-nft/transaction-2-nft.png)